IBMDeveloperBNL/java-serverless-quicklab/README.md

 ![](./images/dashboard-1.png)

 These functions have been created via the CLI at the start of this lab.
-They have in the previous section been updated via the delivery pipeline.
-Optionally you could also define an API that can be further explored in the API section of the dashboard.
-We'll dive further into this topic in the API Gateway section of this lab.
+Optionally, you could also define an API that can be further explored in the API section of the dashboard.
+Check out our deep-dive repo -- listed at the bottom of this lab -- if you want to know more about this topic.

 1. The serverless functions `helloJava` and `webHello` are both written in Java.
 Hence, the code cannot be viewed and changed via the dashboard.
 They can be invoked though.